 With that being said, it is best to consider purchasing office seating which will help with the health of employees.
-An ergonomic office chair is a great example of an office chair which has been specifically designed to provide complete rest to the main structures of an individual’s body.
-Not only can an ergonomic chair provide your employees with comfort and the correct posture, but they can also help your employees be more productive as they will have less distractions to worry about, e.g. back pain.
+An ergonomic office chair is a great example of an office chair.
+It has been specifically designed to provide complete rest to the main structures of an individual’s body.
+Not only can an ergonomic chair provide your employees with comfort and the correct posture, but they can also help your employees be more productive.
+As they will have fewer distractions to worry about, e.g. back pain.

-However, if face-to-face communication isn’t possible for a certain reason, e.g. you are working from home, then it is great to keep up good communication levels by investing in a social channel, in other words digital workplace communication.
+However, if face-to-face communication isn’t possible for a certain reason.
+For example when you are working from home, then it is great to keep up good communication levels by investing in a social channel.
+In other words, digital workplace communication.
 An example of a great social channel is Slack, which allows members of the team to communicate and come together to get things done.